WHY HELIUM BALLOONS?

 Watch a video of Hydrogen Gas balloon explosion

-(Over 150 party balloons suddenly exploded in a massive fireball injuring 15 people.
-The explosion in the video was simply due to a hydrogen filled balloon brushing up against a light bulb.
-Footage shows teachers and students holding a large cluster of Orange, green and white balloons at an annual party at the Allen Career Institute in Chandigarh, northern India)
+At an annual party at the Allen Career Institute in Chandigarh, northern India, over 150 party balloons suddenly exploded in a massive fireball injuring 15 people.
+The explosion was simply due to a hydrogen filled balloon brushing up against a light bulb. watch the video here Balloon Blast Chandigarh

 Here are a few links to understand why Hydrogen gas should not be used in balloons: